statisticsnorway/klass/README.md

     mvn spring-boot:run

 Or from your IDE using the `KlassApiApplication` / `KlassForvaltningApplication` classes.
-IntelliJ is recomended, it makes it very easy to start spring boot applications and will make sure your run/debug configuration has all the necessary dependencies (will include maven dependencies with provided scope).
+IntelliJ is recommended, it makes it very easy to start spring boot applications and will make sure your run/debug configuration has all the necessary dependencies (will include maven dependencies with provided scope).

 Frontend may be accessed at: